surajsharma/kanastar/readme.md

   worker      Worker command to operate a Kanastar worker node.

 Flags:
-  -h, --help   help for kanastar
+  -h, --help   help for kanactl

-Use "kanastar [command] --help" for more information about a command.
+Use "kanactl [command] --help" for more information about a command.
 ```

 [changelog](./CHANGELOG)